The North Wall, Canada's Vietnam Veterans War Memorial

 The North Wall project was organized by a group of Vietnam veterans in Michigan, the Michigan Association of Concerned Veterans, M.A.C.V.
 This group wanted the Canadians recognized who fought there.
 The Canadian government would not get involved in the project.

-Confirming my long held theory that federal governments are obstructionists, and local governments get it done, Windsor, Ontario Mayor Michael D. Hurst, and the City Council, stepped forward and allocated a place for the monument at Assumption Park, overlooking the Detroit River connecting Lakes Huron with Erie, which is where it stands today.
+Confirming my long held theory that federal governments are obstructionists, and local governments get it done, Windsor, Ontario Mayor Michael D. Hurst, and the City Council, stepped forward and allocated a place for the monument at Assumption Park, overlooking the Detroit River connecting Lake Huron with Lake Erie, which is where it stands today.
 They did that in April and May 1995.
 Incredibly, the wall was dedicated on July 2, 1995.
 Mayor Hurst is said to have supported the memorial unconditionally, and that he championed Canadian and US Vietnam Vets start to finish.
 Bravo to you, Mr. Mayor.

 You can visit The North Wall web site to learn how much work and time it took Canadian Vietnam Veterans to get this North Wall built.
 They started in 1986 and got the job done in 1995.
 Another nice history of the work to get this memorial up and going is at "History of the Wall."

-I believe this photo was taken on dedication day, toward the end of the day, as the sun was setting.
+This photo was taken on dedication day, toward the end of the day, as the sun was setting.
 It is a remarkable photo, showing the Ambassador Bridge connecting Windsor with Detroit as a reflection on the black marble of the wall.
 This photo, and the next, are courtesy of Canadian Vietnam Veterans Memorial Photo Gallery.

 I must say this stone at the base of the memorial brings a tear to my eyes.
 It has enshrined the Purple Heart awarded to Cpl.
 Larry G. Semeniuk, 101st Airborne, killed in action in January 1968, as a means to reflect honor on all those who fought.
 We will talk more about Semeniuk in a moment.
 Should you have trouble reading the inscription, this is what it says: